IntuitionLabs

 At the same time, the industry as a whole faces barriers.
 A recent survey by GlobalData found that nearly 50% of pharma organizations slot lack needed digital skills and talent, and 40% point to insufficient budgets as a major obstacle ([17]).
 Economic pressures (e.g. inflation) have even caused some firms to scale back digital plans.
 Organizational silos — functions operating in isolation — also impede transformation ([17]).
 Overall, while nearly two-thirds of surveyed pharma professionals say operations enablement and innovation are top priorities for digitization, many companies remain in early stages ([35]).

 On the positive side, domain experts overwhelmingly highlight AI and data-driven approaches as top trends.
-A GlobalData report on 2024 trends found that AI was ranked by industry leaders as the technology set to make the biggest impact in pharma ([29]), with firms pouring resources into AI R&D and analytics (as noted in Deloitte’s outlook, some 60% of life-sciences execs were actively tracking AI/digital trends and planning increased generative AI spending ([13])).
+A GlobalData report on 2024 trends found that AI was ranked by industry leaders as the technology set to make the biggest impact in pharma ([36]), with firms pouring resources into AI R&D and analytics (as noted in Deloitte’s outlook, some 60% of life-sciences execs were actively tracking AI/digital trends and planning increased generative AI spending ([19])).
+By 2025, more than 85% of biopharma executives surveyed said they would invest in data, AI, and digital tools, and 90% said they are investing in smart manufacturing to increase supply chain efficiency ([37]).
 In short, the confluence of urgency (to cut costs and accelerate cures) and capability (new digital tools) sets the stage for the breakthroughs achieved by the leaders we profile next.

 Leading Pharmaceutical Companies in Digital Transformation